tolitius/verter/README.md

 `3 * 5500` = `16,500` a second.<br/>

-later we'll play with type hints as well, smaller batch sizes would also help..</br>
+later we'll play with type hints, threads, smaller batch sizes would also help..</br>
 but the most time will always be in I/O, so this is close.

 ## reads